meni181818-JS/jqueryExactEvent/README.md

 <hr />

 ##### direction #####
-you can access the direction of the scrolling by: `e.direction.y`.
+you can access the direction of the scrolling by: `e.direction.y` and `e.direction.x`.
 ###### example: ######
 ```javascript
 $( "div#abc" ).on('scroll_y_only', function(e) {